 Where to Buy a Bicycle Handlebars Bag?

-If you are interested in buying a bicycle handlebars bag you can buy it on one of these trusted online stores:
+If you are interested in buying a bicycle handlebars bag you can buy it at one of these trusted online stores:

 To summarize my view on bicycle handlebar bags, I can say two things:

-- There is no real need for it on a casual, day to day bicycle riding.
+- There is no real need for it on casual, day-to-day bicycle riding.